Ciiku-Kihara/AUTOLIB-ANALYSIS-I/README.md

 message me via LinkedIn. www.linkedin.com/in/faith-kihara-825b57156

 ### License
-This project is licenced under the MIT License - see the LICENSE.md file for details
+This project is licenced under the MIT License - see the LICENSE file for details